 - Four types of learning environments: Blended Learning Hub, Knowledge Exchange, Learning Resource Portal, Collaboratory

-- How to assess the most effective learning environment for a need and an audience
+- How to assess the most effective environment for a need and an audience

 - Situations when designing a learning environment is most effective